Evan-126/WebApp_evan/README.md

 function with 6 if statements for each possibility all take you to the same final page with text stating your percentage (and an encouraging message) there will be an attempt at a picture on the final page

+ok ok revisions: I'm actually reading the assignment now and i see that I need like 5 whole pages
+so:
+home page
+gender? page
+relationship? page
+results page
+happy valentines day!! page
+all pages will be visited, in that order calculated result will be completely accurate because my math is perfect and its the way to world works trust looks like that was the only thing I didnt do
+(I don't remember the practice mentioning forms but after a quick goole search ik what they are) have no idea what they do, and will trial and error the living shit out of this, but it'll be fun (no it wont i dont like websites)

+if youve actually read all this instead of just testing the website literally what are you doing.